razzlestorm/beautiful-jekyll/_posts/2019-10-23-NLP-Project-One.md

   Before getting to the NLP aspect of the project, I wanted to see if there was perhaps an increase in Xi Jinping-friendly stories surrounding times when there may typically be negative public sentiment about him (specifically in March, when he changed to constitution to remove presidential term limits).
 This required me to "manually" determine if each news story was about Xi, an arduous task with over 20,000 rows of data.

-  So I counted the ratio of Xi Jinping (or Chairman Xi, Secretary Xi, etc.) mentions to the character count of an article, getting the percentage he was mentioned, and cross-referenced articles with high "Xi counts" with whether or not he is mentioned in the title.
+  So I counted the ratio of mentions of Xi Jinping (or Chairman Xi, Secretary Xi, etc.) to the character count of an article, getting the percentage he was mentioned, and cross-referenced articles with high "Xi counts" with whether or not he is mentioned in the title.

 ![Xi Count Example](../img/Build1_xi_count.png)

   This was typically a good enough measure for whether an article was truly about Xi or not, which allowed me to tag it (for later use by NLP classifiers).
-I did do a manual count of about 2000 rows, and found 33 false positives.
-Logically, I didn't see how an article could be about Xi Jinping without actually mentioning him, so wasn't worried about articles with a Xi count of 0.0, and 33/2000 false positives is a good enough error that the rule seems alright.
+I did do a manual count of about 2,000 rows, and found 33 false positives.
+Logically, I didn't see how an article could be about Xi Jinping without actually mentioning him, so wasn't worried about false negatives in articles with a Xi count of 0.0, and 33/2000 false positives is a good enough error that the rule seems alright.

 **Results**